 Both of these types support the checked

 attribute.
-If it's set, the item is marked as selected.
+If we set it, the item is marked as selected:

 <input name="isGoing" type="checkbox" checked={this.state.isGoing} onChange={this.handleChange} />

 Working with forms in React is quite a time-consuming task.
-Everything is very simple, but there's a lot of the same code everywhere.
-That's why there are many libraries for React that allow you to automate form state preservation.
+Everything is simple, but there's plenty of the same code everywhere.
+That is why many libraries for React allow you to automate form-state preservation.

 The Hexlet support team or other students will answer you.